pandas-dev/pandas/doc/source/basics.rst

 By Values
 ~~~~~~~~~

-The :meth:`Series.sort_values` and :meth:`DataFrame.sort_values` methods are
+The :meth:`Series.sort_values` method is used to sort a `Series` by its values.
+The
-used to sort a pandas object by its values.
-The optional ``by`` parameter to
+:meth:`DataFrame.sort_values` method is used to sort a `DataFrame` by its column or row values.
-:meth:`DataFrame.sort_values` may used to specify one or more columns to
+The optional ``by`` parameter to :meth:`DataFrame.sort_values` may used to specify one or more columns
-use to determine the sorted order.
+to use to determine the sorted order.

 .. ipython:: python